vyshakg/FileUp/README.md

 - [ ] add view all images.
 - [ ] add a upgrade plan in the header with sep page.
 - [ ] add a stripe for to take a money
+- [x] testing integration is done and tesing of login is complete.